MelchiorDahrk/Expedition32/readme.md

 Added new feature to the Shifting Hollow
 Fixed void ghost death animation
 Combined Greenhouse wings into the Atrium
+Fixed misplaced doormarkers on minimap in The Greenhouse Added final blessing if you find all of the decorated walls in White Cliffs

 1.1.0
 Fixed the bed script